How Account Based Marketing Powers Events

 It’s about taking the approach of looking at the wider lens and having a multi-touch marketing approach that helps you really understand who your customers are before going after them with the hard sell.

 What was your favorite event that you produced?
 What made it special?

 I really enjoy our Cloud Luncheon series with a local hero.
 We recently had one in Seattle with football legend Steve Largent.
 Every attendee received a signed football and then a picture as a follow-up second touch.
 I thought it was an out-of-the-box way that our account executives would be able to follow-up and set up a meeting within one to two weeks after that event.

 That is really fun!
 How do you go about measuring ROI for events like that?

 We have a lot of detailed metrics on the backend that allows us to see our pipeline.
 Before we go into events, we always try to determine what our goal is.
 When it comes to putting together all the time, energy, and resources, we look at the opportunity cost above and beyond just the cost itself.

 At the end of the day, when it's all calculated, it's about the overall experience.
 Our goal is to mold that and put that into a master agreement and then have other teams adopt it.
 That is a huge win.
 The event needs to be repeatable and it's cost-effective as well.

 We are always looking for fun things to do in Seattle.
 What are your favorite things to do when you aren’t working?

 I enjoy water sports on Lake Washington, cycling and crab fishing in the Puget Sound.

-To learn more about Eric and his work at Pure Storage, check out his LinkedIn.
+To learn more about Eric and his work, check out his LinkedIn.